Krysiek/CuteDancer/README.md

 The `CuteDancer Script` will help you automate some boring setup and will verify if everything is installed correctly.\*

 ___
-_\* As long as you stick with default installation settings and prefabs placement in the hierarchy.
-Changes made to prefabs, animations, parameters or layers can fool the script and assumes that you are experienced Unity user aware of what you are doing.
-For installation description for advanced users [click here](docs/README.old.md)._
+_\* If you don't want to use a "magic tool" you can still use it for checking installation status.
+For manual installation description for advanced users [click here](docs/README.old.md)._
 ___

 ### 3. **Select your avatar in the `CuteDancer Script` window**

 Drag & drop your avatar from Scene or click the circle button on the right side of the field and choose your avatar from the list.

-### 4. **Drag & drop `CuteDancerContact` and `CuteDancerMusic` prefabs on your main `[Avatar]` object**

-Check if prefabs are detected in the `CuteDancer Setup` window (if the window does not refresh, move the mouse cursor above it).

-### 5. **Add new parameters to your `VRC Expressions Parameters`**

-Once you loaded your avatar in the CuteDancer Script window, the `Expression Parameters` field should be filled automatically.
+### 4. **Click `Add` button in each section**

+Click accordingly:
+- `Add prefabs`
+- `Add expression parameters`
+- `Add expression submenu`
+- `Add animator layers`
 ___
-ℹ️ If your avatar does not have an expression parameters and menu, [follow official documentation to create them](https://docs.vrchat.com/docs/expression-menu-and-controls#creating-an-expression-menu). ℹ️
+ℹ️ If your avatar does not have an expression parameters, expression menu or playable layers configured, you will see a prompt to create the missing asset.
+In this case click `Create it` and remember to save the project. ℹ️
 ___

-Click `Add expression parameters` button.

-### 5. **Add `VRCMenu_CuteDancer` as a submenu to your `VRC Expressions Menu`**

-Once you loaded your avatar in the CuteDancer Script window, the `Expression Menu` field should be filled automatically.

-Click `Add expression submenu` button.

-### 6. **Add layers to `Action` and `FX` controllers**

-Once you loaded your avatar in the CuteDancer Script window, the `Action` and `FX` fields should be filled automatically.
+ℹ️ Backup note: each operation creates one backup file per day.
+You can find them next to the original modified files. ℹ️
 ___
-ℹ️ If your avatar does not contain `Action` or `FX` controllers, create them. ℹ️
-Click right mouse buttom in `Project` window and select `Create -> Animator Controller`.
-Click your avatar on the scene.
-In the `Inspector` window in `VRC Avatar Descriptor` navigate to `Playable Layers` section and add missing `Action` or `FX` controllers.
-After that, reload your avatar in the `CuteDancer Setup` window.
-More information about controllers you will find [in the official documentation](https://docs.vrchat.com/docs/playable-layers).
-___

-Click: `Add animator layers` button.

-### 7. **Finished!**
+### 5. **Finished!**

 Upload the avatar and enjoy dancing with your friends :)

 ## Updating package

-If you are updating `CuteDancer` from version 1.1 and earlier, remove the `Music` prefab from `[Avatar] -> Armature -> Hips`.
-Then install the new package and follow the steps below.
+If you are updating `CuteDancer` from version 1.1 and earlier, remove the `CuteDancer` directory from `Assets`.
+Remove all missing prefabs from avatar.
+Then install the new package and proceed with installation instructions above.

-As long as you left the default installation settings, update should be simple:

-- Select (from Unity's top menu): `Tools` -> `CuteDancer Setup`.

-- Select your avatar in `Avatar` field.

-- Verify if Music and Contacts prefabs are detected correctly.

-- In every section click `Remove` button and then an `Add` button.